 973 (11th May)

-Aethelred’s father, Edgar, received the submission of eight kings of the North, including the Kings of Scotland and Strathclyde at Chester.
+King Edgar, received the submission of eight kings of the North, including the Kings of Scotland and Strathclyde at Chester.
 The submission of these kings strengthened his position enormously.

 975 (8th July)

 Aethelred’s father, Edgar died at Winchester.
-He was succeeded by his son from his first marriage, Edward.
+He was succeeded by his son from his first marriage, King Edward

 975 (after July)

-Aethelred’s stepbrother, Edward, was crowned by Archbishop Dunstan at Kingston upon Thames.
-Aethelred’s mother was unhappy that Edward had become King and believed that Aethelred should have been made King.
+King Edward, was crowned by Archbishop Dunstan at Kingston upon Thames.
+Aethelred’s mother was unhappy that Edward had become King and believed that her son Aethelred should have been made King.

-Aethelred’s mother and her faction continued to work against Edward.
+Aethelred’s mother and her faction continued to work against the rule of Edward.

 978 (18th March)

-King Edward was murdered at Corfe Castle, when he was visiting his stepmother, Aelfthryth.
+King Edward was murdered at Corfe Castle in Dorset, when he was visiting his stepmother, Aelfthryth.
 It is believed that the assassins were acting on her behalf.
 Aethelred was proclaimed King.

 978 (4th April)

-Aethelred was crowned at Kingston upon Thames.
+Aethelred the Unready was crowned at Kingston upon Thames.
 Because he was still a child, his mother, Aelfthryth, acted as regent for her son.